 “Hormones to increase testosterone levels are actually counterproductive and can kill the male’s sperm count,” said Hsieh.
 “It takes at least six months to recover the sperm count to appropriate levels.”

 Both fertility specialists said with encouragement and appropriate guidance and information, many patients can conceive on their own.

 “In our field, I usually get to deliver good news to patients and watch the pure joy it brings them,” said Agarwal.
 “This is such a thrill both professionally and personally.”

 From the first consultation to conception, Agarwal and Hsieh said they feel privileged to work with couples on such a personal level and help them enter the next chapter in their lives.

 “It’s very rewarding as a fertility specialist to go through this journey with couples.
 As a father of a toddler, my work now has an even deeper meaning, and I can relate to my patients in a new way” said Hsieh.
 “With today’s medical knowledge and advancements, having a baby is more possible than ever before.”

-To learn more about UC San Diego Health System’s fertility program, please visit:
+To learn more about UC San Diego Health’s fertility program, please visit:

 For more information, register for our upcoming free seminar, "Demystifing Myths About Fertility"